ToxicAbsence/More-Info/Nether Reactor Core.md

-Nether Reactor Core
+Nether Reactor Core:

-- Nether reactor cores were added in 0.5.0
+- Nether reactor cores were added in 0.5.0.
 - They were because mobile couldn't support the nether at the time.
 - Nether reactor cores can be crafted with 3 diamonds and 6 iron.
-- To activate a Nether Reactor Core you need 4 gold blocks, 14 cobblestone and 1 nether reactor core.
+- To activate a Nether Reactor Core, you will also need 4 gold blocks and 14 cobblestone.
-- Activating a nether reactor core will display the chat message "Client message: Active!" if everything works well.
 - You then will get a giant nether spire either made of obisidian if done in 0.5.0 or netherack in 0.6.0-0.12.0.
-- The Nether Reactor can be mined with any tool.
+- The nether Reactor can be mined with any tool.
-- The Nether Reactor Core functionality was removed in 0.12.0 but the block has not been removed from the game.
+- The nether reactor core's functionality was removed in 0.12.0 but the block has not been removed from the game.
-- The Nether Reactor Core can also be obtained via BPC Corruption in 1.2.6.60 and through GBC in 1.16.40-1.16.100.
+- The nether reactor core can also be obtained via BPC Corruption in 1.2.6.60 and through GBC in 1.16.40-1.16.100.
 - Successfully activating the Nether Reactor Core down near the bottom of the world will replace most of the bedrock at the world's bottom with obsidian/netherack
 - 0.12.0 is the last version it can be mined, obtained, and used.
 - In 0.15.0, the default textures of nether reactor cores have been switched with the one in the plastic texture pack.